 Why is it that when given the opportunity to express our own authenticity, we generally revert to the habit of regurgitating everything we have ever seen or heard?
-Why is it that our minds find comfort in responding to what is most familiar as opposed to taking comfort in reason, logic, research and facts?
-Facts, research, logic and reason are what creates a world of people who can think critically and address their opinions on platforms where they can be seen and heard, hence the need for the freedom of expression.
+Why is it that our minds find comfort in responding to what is most familiar as opposed to taking comfort in facts?
+Facts have succeeded in reinforcing critical thinking among people, resulting in their formulation of opinions on platforms where they can be seen and heard, hence the need for the freedom of expression.
 However, there are certain people with opinions so loud that no alternatives can be heard.
-Some opinions become so loud and widely accepted as the truth, that they even begin to take on the form of dogma or religious beliefs that are left in perpetuity by a few organised in cult-like harmony for the benefit of the person responsible for initially creating the opinion.
-It is at this moment – the point at which opinions become just as dangerous and corrosive to the human mind as propaganda – that people need to start disagreeing and begin creating their own opinions.
-The habit of jumping to conclusions is one everyone falls victim to, from time to time.
-The only way to counteract this is by being conscious of the fact that nobody is immune to jumping to conclusions and doing whatever is possible to turn researching facts into a habit.
+Some opinions become so loud and widely accepted as the truth that they even begin to take on the form of dogma or religious beliefs.
+These are opinions that are left in perpetuity by a few organized in cult-like harmony for the benefit of the person responsible for initially creating the opinion.
+All human beings have fallen victim to the act of mindlessly jumping to conclusions – it is something that none of us are immune to.
+However, being conscious of the act of jumping to conclusions is the most crucial step in changing our interaction with the information that comes our way; it marks a turning point where people begin to do whatever is possible to turn researching facts into a habit.